Family Surgical Center (c)

 The consistency with WHO standards, the sterilization system, modular components, structural integrity, integrated systems, ease of deployment and low cost make the TSC a preferred new surgical adjunct to an established health center or replacement of an existing sub-standard surgical facility.

 We recognize that there are four other integral components needed for scaling up access to safe surgery and anesthesia care world-wide.
-The Darwin Project is proposing to provide the Transportable Surgical Center.
+The Darwin Project is proposing to provide the Family Surgical Center.
 The other components must become the task of the partnering organizations and sponsoring country:

 skilled surgical/medical team